camfort/fortran-src/joss/paper.md

 and Understand\footnote{\url{https://scitools.com/}}, can also handle Fortran.
 Photran\footnote{\url{https://projects.eclipse.org/projects/tools.ptp.photran}}
 is an open source plugin for refactoring in Eclipse, but does not provide more general static analysis facilities.
-More recent work has developed open source tools for refactoring Fortran [@vanderbauwhede2022making]:
+More recent work has developed open-source tools for refactoring Fortran [@vanderbauwhede2022making]:
 [RefactorF4Acc](https://github.com/wimvanderbauwhede/RefactorF4Acc)\footnote{\url{https://github.com/wimvanderbauwhede/RefactorF4Acc}} is an
  open-source tool for upgrading FORTRAN 77 code to Fortran 95.